 – forthcoming –

-D. Trippett and B. Walton (eds), Nineteenth-Century Opera and the Scientific Imagination (CUP, 2019), in preparation
+D. Trippett and B. Walton (eds), Nineteenth-Century Opera and the Scientific Imagination (CUP, 2019), in press

-D. Trippett, N. Cook and M. Ingalls (eds), The Cambridge Companion to Music in Digital Culture (CUP, 2019), in preparation
+D. Trippett, N. Cook and M. Ingalls (eds), The Cambridge Companion to Music in Digital Culture (CUP, 2019), in press

 D. Trippett, “Wagner’s Sound Effects: Bells, Cannon and the Perception of Heavy sound,” Sonorous Sublimes, ed.
 S. Hibberd and M. Stanyon (CUP, 2018), in preparation